Ethereum

 Definition

 Ethereum is a decentralized global software platform powered by blockchain technology.
-It is best known to investors for its native cryptocurrency, Ether (ETH), and is used by developers for blockchain and decentralized finance (DeFi) applications.
-Anyone can use Ethereum—its design is scalable, programmable, secure, and decentralized—to create any secure digital technology.
-Its token is intended to pay for the work supporting the blockchain, but participants can also use it to pay for tangible goods and services if accepted.
+It is best known to investors for its native cryptocurrency, Ether (ETH), and is used by developers for blockchain and decentralized finance application development.
+Anyone can use Ethereum—designed to be scalable, programmable, secure, and decentralized—to create any secure digital technology.
+Its tokens are intended to pay for the work supporting the blockchain, but participants can also use it to pay for tangible goods and services if accepted.

 Origin

-Ethereum was first proposed by programmer Vitalik Buterin in 2013 and officially launched in 2015.
-It was created to address the limitations of Bitcoin in terms of smart contracts and decentralized applications (DApps).
-By introducing a Turing-complete programming language, Ethereum allows developers to create complex smart contracts and applications on its platform.
+Ethereum was first proposed by programmer Vitalik Buterin in 2013 and officially launched in 2015 by Buterin and other co-founders.
+It was created to expand the functionality of Bitcoin by providing a more general blockchain platform that allows developers to create decentralized applications (DApps).

 Categories and Features